Antonio Barluzzi: The Architect of the Holy Land

 He arrived in British Mandate Palestine with a mission to rebuild and restore sacred Christian sites.
 His first major projects included the Church of the Transfiguration on Mount Tabor and the Church of All Nations in the Garden of Gethsemane, both of which established him as a visionary architect.

-The Church of the Annunciation and later years
+The Church of the Annunciation and Later Years

 One of Barluzzi’s designs that did not materialize was for the Church of the Annunciation in Nazareth.
 Despite his prolific contributions, the church authorities chose Giovanni Muzio’s design over Barluzzi’s.
 This deeply affected him.